MarAl15/SemanticImageSynthesis/README.md

 Photorealistic images creation from semantic segmentation masks, which are labeled sketches that depict the layout of a scene.

+The aim is to give realism to the semantic sketch, known as a segmentation map, by automatically adding colours, textures, shadows and reflections, among other details.
+To this purpose, techniques based on artificial neural networks is used, specifically generative models that allow images to be synthesised without the need to specify a symbolic model in detail.
+Such synthesised image can also be controlled by a style image that allows the scene’s setting to be changed.
+For example, a daytime scene can be turned into a sunset.
+To achieve the style transfer, a variational autoencoder is used and connected to the generative adversarial network in charge of image synthesis.

 ## Installation